philbowles/PangolinMQTT/docs/qos.md

 *(The "Lower Memory" options set TCP_MSS to 536 while "Higher Bandwidth" sets it to 1460)*

-Coding a supposedly portable *library* whic makes such unsafe assumptions or relies on specific implementation parameters is less forgiveable.
+Coding a supposedly portable *library* whic makes such unsafe assumptions or relies on specific implementation parameters is unacceptable.

 The take-away form this is that you app *needs* to know this value and stay below it by limiting the maximum payload size if it is to avoid...